Medical Dermatology Services

 Contact Dermatitis – Contact dermatitis refers to an allergic reaction of the skin after being exposed to an allergenic substance.
 This can be due to fragrances, preservatives, metals, dyes, etc…At Geria Dermatology, we recommend patch testing to determine the culprit ingredient.

-Dandruff – Dandruff is often referred to as “dry scalp” which can manifest as red flaky skin throughout the scalp as well as the face.
-This condition can be socially embarrassing especially if one is wearing dark clothing.
+Dandruff – Dandruff is often referred to as “dry scalp,” which can manifest as red, flaky skin throughout the scalp as well as the face.
+This condition can be socially embarrassing, especially if one is wearing dark clothing.
 Schedule your appointment today at Geria Dermatology to discuss your treatment options.

 Fungal Infections – Fungal infections are caused by microscopic organisms that reside in the top layers of the skin.
 They tend to occur in areas of the body that are warm and moist.
 Examples of fungal infections include ringworm, athlete’s foot, and nail fungus.
 Schedule your appointment today at Geria Dermatology to see if your rash could be due to fungus.

 Melanoma – Melanoma is the deadliest form of skin cancer.
 It is the second most common form of cancer in people ages 15 -29 years old.
-Risk factors include: light skin and eyes, blistering sunburns in childhood, and family history, It’s important to get a skin cancer screening annually for those who are at risk.
+Risk factors include: light skin and eyes, blistering sunburns in childhood, and family history; it’s important to get a skin cancer screening annually for those who are at risk.
 Schedule your skin cancer screening today at Geria Dermatology.

 Melasma – Melasma is one of the most common causes of hyperpigmentation.
 Sun exposure and female hormones often play a role.
 In particular, women with darker skin tones are most at risk.
 Treatment often involves the use of sunscreen, lightening agents, and chemical peels.
 Schedule your appointment at Geria Dermatology to discuss your treatment options.

 Molluscum Contagiosum – Molluscum contagiosum is a common viral infection that can affect children or be sexually transmitted between adults.
-They manifest as dome -shaped bumps often with a little hole in the center, resembling a donut.
+They manifest as dome-shaped bumps, often with a little hole in the center, resembling a donut.
 Treatment is very important to prevent the spread of this condition.
 Call Geria Dermatology today to discuss your best treatment options.

 Nail Dystrophy – Nail dystrophy is a complex condition that can have several causes such as fungus, psoriasis, genetics, or due to frequent nail polish.
-It’s important to see a board -certified dermatologist to figure out the exact cause of this condition.
+It’s important to see a board-certified dermatologist to figure out the exact cause of this condition.
 Call or book online to schedule your appointment at Geria Dermatology.

 Onychomycosis – onychomycosis is a fungal infection of the nail.
-It can affect the feet or hands, one nail or all of them.
+It can affect the feet or hands, one nail, or all of them.
 This infection will often result in a thickening and crumbling of the nail as well as a yellowish discoloration.
 Treatment is generally very effective.
 Book online today to discuss if your nail problem could be due to fungus.

 Patch Testing – Patch testing is the method of choice for diagnosing allergic contact dermatitis.
 This involves getting adhesive patches placed on your back and then having it read after 48 hours.
 This will test for a variety of common allergens such as metals, fragrances, preservatives, rubbers, and others.
 Call Geria Dermatology to see if patch testing is needed for your skin condition.

 Hyperpigmentation – Hyperpigmentation refers to dark spots that can be due to a variety of causes such as melasma, inflammation, or sun exposure.
-The most important thing to do is wear sunscreen everyday.
+The most important thing to do is wear sunscreen every day.
 Call Geria Dermatology to discuss your treatment options today.

 Ringworm – Ringworm is a fungal infection of the scalp or body that most commonly occurs in young kids or athletes.
 Prompt treatment is critical to prevent transmission to other kids.
 Book online to schedule your appointment at Geria Dermatology today.

-Shingles – Shingles is a viral reactivation of the chicken pox virus.
+Shingles – Shingles are a viral reactivation of the chicken pox virus.
 It typically presents as a blistering painful rash on only one side of the body.
 Sometimes, the pain can persist even after the rash goes away.
 Call or book online to book your appointment at Geria Dermatology.

 Skin Cancer – Skin cancer is the most common form of cancer in the USA.
 One in five Americans will develop skin cancer in their lifetime.
 The three most common types of skin cancer are basal cell carcinoma, squamous cell carcinoma, and melanoma.
 Risk factors include light skin/hair/eye color, history of sunburns, and genetics.
 At Geria Dermatology, we recommend doing yearly skin cancer screenings for people at risk.
 Call Geria Dermatology for your appointment today.